scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     ``cookies`` is a dict containing the request cookies

-    ``url_encoding`` is a string with the encoding of the url of this request.
+    ``encoding`` is a string with the encoding of this request.
+This encoding will be used to percent-encode the URL and to convert the body to str (when given as unicode).
-    The request URL will be percent encoded using this encoding before downloading

     ``dont_filter`` is a boolean which indicates that this request should not be filtered by the scheduler.
 This is used when you want to perform an